Excel Range Slicers

 |This article refers to the latest XLCubed version.
 For other versions, see Excel Range Slicers/Versions.|

-In the scenario where a Slicer needs to be used to allow the selection of an item from a range of cells, then have the corresponding selection passed to another report as a parameter, Excel range driven slicers can be useful.
+Excel slicers allow the creation of a custom slicer, rather than one based on members in a cube.
+They are useful in the scenario where a slicer needs to be used to allow the selection of an item from a range of cells, then have the corresponding selection passed to another report as a parameter.

-- The screenshot below shows a selection list containing two continents and some of their children, each with a corresponding region code.
-When the user selects a region, its corresponding region code should be displayed.
+The levels of a tree slicer based on an Excel range can be controlled with an additional column.
+For example, the screenshot below shows a selection list containing two continents and some of their children, each with a corresponding region code.
+This range of cells contains three columns: the region code, the caption, and the depth to be used for each item.
+When the user selects a region, its corresponding region code should be outputted.

 - Select the XLCubed > Slicer > Excel ribbon item.